|

 Photograph Collection, 1905-1934

-20 b&w photo prints and 8 negatives
+20 B/W photo prints and 8 negatives

 SWCPC 236

-This collection includes people participating in a baptism ceremony;
+This collection includes a baptism ceremony;

 architecture; agricultural exhibits; and cattle feeding.

 Terry County, located in western Texas, was organized in 1904.
-It was named for Col. B. F.
+It was named for

-Terry, a Texas Ranger and Confederate officer.
-Agribusiness and petroleum are the economic
+Col. B. F. Terry, a Texas Ranger and Confederate officer.
+Agribusiness and

 Texas A&M University

-Photograph collection, 1905-1915
+Photograph Collection, 1905-1915

 25 copy prints